 Introduction

-Deploying AI responsibly requires safeguards against harmful content, hallucinations, and adversarial attacks. foundryR integrates with Azure AI Content Safety to provide enterprise-grade responsible AI features: - Content Moderation: Detect harmful content across multiple categories - Groundedness Detection: Identify when AI responses are not supported by source documents (hallucination detection) - Prompt Shields: Protect against prompt injection and jailbreak attempts
+Responsible AI work needs safeguards against harmful content, unsupported model claims, and adversarial prompts. foundryR integrates with Azure AI Content Safety and returns each check as a tibble: - Content Moderation: Detect harmful content across multiple categories - Groundedness Detection: Identify when AI responses are not supported by source documents (hallucination detection) - Prompt Shields: Protect against prompt injection and jailbreak attempts

 Prerequisites